 The Office of Career Services provides one-on-one career advising, resume and cover letter reviews, job search assistance, interview preparation, and career coaching.

-If you are a School of Business student or alumni, you'll have lifetime access to our services, no matter where you are in your education or career.
+If you are a Costello College of Business student or a George Mason University business alumni, you'll have lifetime access to our services, no matter where you are in your education or career.
 Learn more about our services and how to prepare:

 We offer three methods of review: by appointment, drop-in, or our Resume Drop-off Box, located in Enterprise Hall 042.